scrapjs/prama/readme.md

 # prāṃa [![unstable](http://badges.github.io/stability-badges/dist/unstable.svg)](http://github.com/badges/stability-badges)

-Create settings for applications or tests.
+Settings for applications or tests.

 Define parameters which your component or application depends on and _prama_ will take care of settings menu, settings form, history of changes, saving/loading parameters, settings hierarchy, parameter types etc.